Indications of the Problem

 Replacing your favorite chair: $400.
 Replacing your favorite rug: $800.
 Getting advice from an experienced cat behaviorist: Priceless.

 If your cat has this problem, contact me by phone or email to schedule a time to discuss a solution.
 There’s no need for the huge expense of replacing your carpets, rugs, or furniture!
 I help people (and their cats) across the country, as well as Europe and Canada, and I can help you.

-As a trained feline behaviorist, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
+As a professionally-trained, specifically feline behaviorist with over 33 years’ experience, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
 Introducing a new baby into the resident cat’s household is another common problem for some families.
 These are the types of issues that require the intervention of an experienced behaviorist.

 |Initial telephone chat: no charge

 (If there’s any problem with Paypal, I can send you a Paypal invoice.)